Freedom Force vs the 3rd Reich

-Freedom Force vs the 3rd Reich is a fictional real-time tactical role-playing game developed and published by Irrational Games.
+Freedom Force vs the 3rd Reich is a real-time tactical role-playing game developed and published by Irrational Games.
 The sequel to Freedom Force, the player guides a team of superheroes as they travel back in time, and help overthrow Nazi Germany and its allies during World War II.
 In the game, players take control of a team of up to four characters and battle their way through completely destructible 3D maps in a series of missions based on classic superhero comics.

 Plot

 Supervillain Nuclear Winter steals Time Master's inert body and uses it to steal nuclear missiles from the Cuban Missile Crisis in an effort to start a nuclear war between the United States and the USSR.
 The Freedom Force foils his plot, but on the return trip, the timeline changes and Freedom Force finds that the Axis powers achieved victory in World War II.
 Using the disturbance in the timeline to guide them, Mentor projects the heroes back in the time-stream to battle the villainous Blitzkrieg, who created the disturbance.
 These superheroes meet and team up with the heroes of that age.
 In the course of Blitzkrieg's defeat, Alchemiss gains powers from Time Master's body and frees Man-Bot from the Celestial Clock, but goes insane over the sudden expansion of her powers and becomes Entropy, who threatens time and space.
 Entropy is eventually defeated by Freedom Force with the help of the awakened Time Master.
 Briefly asserting her original personality, Alchemiss prevents herself from ever existing so she cannot become Entropy, but suddenly finds herself face to face with Energy X.